chris-burgin/marker/README.md

-# marker
+# Marker

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that makes it easy to colorize your outputs.

 ## Usage